Unit 5: Computer Technology - Culminating

 Create/Construct points-steps:

-1. List of uses you will need the system for, and the type of system (prove your system need)
+1. Make a List of uses you will need the system for, and the type of system (prove your system need)

 2. Depending on your needs, determine your components in priority of importance, example - gaming system depends a lot on graphic output, so graphic cards would be a place to start

-3. Resource links above will help, use PC Part Picker to select your components
+3. Use PC Part Picker to select your components

-4. Each component is to have picture, description/specs, explanation, wattage, local price, and supplier
+4. Each component in order of priority importance is to have picture, description/specs, explanation, wattage, local price, and supplier

 5. A slide representing your build process steps and explanation for those steps